fspxnky/fspxnky.github.io/content/Fall.md

 10443/tcp closed cirrossp
 ```

+From the scan, it tells us that several ports is open:

+- SSH = Port 22
+- HTTP/HTTPS = Port 80 and 443, 9090
+- Samba = Port 139 and 445
+- MySQL = Port 3306

 ## Enumeration

 #### Port 80 and 443 (HTTP CMS Made Simple)

-- searchsploit -x 49345
-- Need log in credentials
-- Has a login page
-- test.php -> Need use burp

 Navigating to port 80/443, we are welcome with a webpage which is powered by `CMS Made Simple`.

 {{<image src="/Fall/1.png" position="center" style="border-radius: 8px;">}}

-Reading the news, I realise that there's a backdoor, that was highlighted by `qiu`.
+Reading the news, There's a hint about a backdoor, that was highlighted by `qiu`.
 So i assume there will be one since whoever created that backdoor, will not be bringing it down any time sooner.

 So fuzzing the page for files/directories give me this return: